-HB 233 also provides a cause of action for declaratory and injunctive relief, damages, and reasonable attorney fees and court costs for those harmed by a violation of the Bill's provisions.
+Florida Statute 1004.097 (4) (a) also provides a cause of action for declaratory and injunctive relief, damages, and reasonable attorney fees and court costs for those harmed by a violation of the Bill's provisions.

 If a student shares or "publishes" a recording of a class lecture without the faculty member's written consent, and, per HB 233, a student's unauthorized use of a recorded lecture allows the faculty member to take it to court for damages, including attorneys' fees, totaling up to \$200,000.
 Additionally, a student may face potential violations of the Student Code of Conduct.